rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 Again, notice the types form pieces of a puzzle and can be fitted only in a specific way.
 You can think about a `sort` as something that not only does what it says, but also provides a _token_ to use later to prove that the sort was done.
 This _token_ is a phantom type.
-You can think about creating a library that helps orchestrate a similar approach to programming and this is what the above link talks about.
+You can think about creating a library that helps orchestrate a similar approach to programming and this is what the linked article talks about.
 Many FP programming languages support GADTs, these are very powerful types and limit the popularity of phantom typing.
 _side_note_end

 Phantom types could be a very powerful API building tool.
 I am sure you can think about many other interesting use cases, like state machines.

 ## Next Chapter